 Have your furnace inspected.
 Putting this off can lead to very cold winter nights if the furnace stops working.
 Contract with a company that will do your inspections and maintenance on a yearly basis, and you will be able to call on them in time of need.

-Depending on your geographical location, it might be time to invest in a generator.
+It might be time to invest in a generator.
 Power outages are never convenient; however, they are even worse in the middle of winter with no heat source.
 If you wait until you have a power outage, it is safe to say you will not find one available at that time at your local home improvement or hardware store.

 Insulate your hot water pipes.
 You can find pre-slit foam pipe insulation at your hardware store.
 Be sure to measure your pipes in order to purchase the correct size, then you can easily fit the insulation right around your pipes.
 Without insulation, the cold air will cool the water running through the pipes, causing your hot water heater to work harder and more often, leading to higher heating bills.